jokirosdahl/ramses2_joki_fork/README.md

 You get the picture now ;-)

-To visualize the 2D (resp.
-3D) results, compile the map making executable in the bin directory right after you compiled ramses using NDIM=2 (resp.
-3).
+To visualize the 2D and 3D results, compile the map making executable in the utils/f90 directory.

 ```
-$ cd bin
+$ cd utils/f90
-$ make NDIM=2 amr2map
+$ gfortran amr2map.f90 -o amr2map
-$ cd ..
+$ cd ../..
-$ bin/amr2map2d -inp output_00002 -out dens,map
+$ utils/f90/amr2map2d -inp output_00002 -out dens,map
 $ utils/py/map2img.py dens.map --log
 ```

 In the molecular cloud collapse case, you can also explore the movie1 directory and use the python function directly on any of the maps in there.
+If you have the MPI library properly installed on your system, you can repeat all the tests above using the MPI=1 compilation option.